 Research has found1 these unique healing plants and herbs can combat fatigue, promote mental performance, and support energy levels.
 What more can you ask for from nature's bounty?
 How about an added dose of gorgeous skin?
 Here, the seven best adaptogens that help you get glowing.
 Look for the ingredients in products or skin-enhancing supplements.

 Also known as Indian ginseng, the ashwagandha plant is a small shrub with yellow flowers.
 Among its many benefits, this adaptogen has been shown to lower oil-spiking cortisol levels, so if you're prone to acne breakouts, ashwagandha is one of your allies.
-And if you're already suffering from a breakout, the herb is great as a spot treatment since it’s also antiseptic, antibacterial, antifungal, and reduces inflammation.
+And if you're already suffering from a breakout, the herb is great as a spot treatment since it’s also antiseptic, antibacterial2, antifungal, and reduces inflammation.

 Considered polyherbal medicine, meaning it consists of several different medicinal herbs, triphala is an herbal concoction featuring three fruits, all native to India: bibhitaki, amalaki, and haritaki.
 The adaptogen is known for its anti-inflammatory, antibacterial, and antiviral properties.
-It's also considered a skin protectant, with research finding triphala to have a protective effect on the epidermis and on dermal fibroblasts (cells within the dermal layer of the skin that help it recover from injury).
+It's also considered a skin protectant, with research finding7 triphala to have a protective effect on the epidermis and on dermal fibroblasts (cells within the dermal layer of the skin that help it recover from injury).
 It's even capable of increasing collagen production.

 Shilajit is unique in that, while it's classified as an adaptogen, it's not technically an "herb" but a mineral-rich substance formed by the compression of organic material between layers of rock over hundreds of thousands of years.
 It's often used in powder form and frequently added to drinks, teas, or elixirs.
 This adaptogen has over 85 minerals and has been found to reduce the effects of chronic fatigue syndrome, iron-deficiency anemia, high altitude sickness, and more.
-It's also rich in the hard-to-get nutrient fulvic acid, which reduces inflammation and may protect against free radicals and cellular damage, in turn slowing the aging process.
+It's also rich in the hard-to-get nutrient fulvic acid, which reduces inflammation and may protect against free radicals14 and cellular damage, in turn slowing the aging process.